jys5609/MC-LAVE-RL/src/README.md

 `policy.py`: constains code for policy training on the Jericho env

-`qnetwork`: q network used for policy improvement
+`qnetwork`: q network used for policy improvement.

 `utils.py`: